sabay-digital/org.ssn.doc.public/docs/ssn-cashiers.md

  }
  # response
  {
-  "code": 200,
+  "status": 200,
-  "message": "asset will be accepted by account"
+  "title": "asset will be accepted by account"
  }
 ```